swarnendubiswas/dotemacs/shortcuts.md

 - `C-c C-o` - Save current completion session to a new read-only buffer and exits completion (`ivy-occur`)
 - `C-m` - Calls the default action and exits minibuffer (`ivy-done`)
 - `C-j` - When completing file names, selects the current directory candidate and starts a new completion session there.
 Otherwise, it is the same as `ivy-done` (`ivy-alt-done`)
 - `C-j` - Exits with the current input instead of the current candidate (`ivy-immediate-done`).
-This is useful when copying/renaming files with names that match existing files.
+This is useful when copying/renaming files with names that match existing files
 - `C-'` - Use `avy` to select candidates (`ivy-avy`)
 - `C-c r` - Resume the last ivy completion session (`ivy-resume`)
 - `C-M-a` - Invoke one of the available actions (`ivy-read-action`)
 - `C-x C-q` - Change (ivy-wgrep-change-to-wgrep-mode) in ivy-occur buffer

 Specify extra flags to the search commands with `C-u` (`universal-argument`) before the command.